Kunal9027/Chef_bot/Readme.md

 - 🔍 **Recipe Recommendations** – Get recipe ideas based on ingredients you have at home.
 - 🧑‍🍳 **Step-by-Step Instructions** – Clear, AI-generated cooking directions.
 - 🔄 **Smart Substitutions** – Don’t have an ingredient?
-Get instant alternatives.
+Ask AI and Get instant alternatives.
-- 📅 **Meal Planning Assistant** – AI-generated plans tailored to your preferences and schedule.
 - 🥦 **Dietary Restrictions Aware** – Handles vegetarian, vegan, gluten-free, and more.
-- 🎥 **Interactive Tutorials** – Learn cooking techniques with AI-guided walkthroughs.

 ---